A Guide To Selecting The Best Hawaiian Island For Families

 - Sunset Beach: Situated at the birthplace of big wave surfing on the North Shore is Sunset Beach.
 As its name implies, Sunset Beach offers a sandy shore with beautiful blue waters and spectacular sunsets.
 Swimming is not recommended in winter when the waves are at their biggest.

-Things to do in Oahu for Kids
+Things to do in Oahu for Families

-Oahu is an excellent choice for kids of all ages, but particularly babies and toddlers.
+Oahu is an excellent choice for kids of all ages, particularly babies and toddlers.
 Families with babies can find calm waters at Lanikai, while those with toddlers can explore the cultural center or Honolulu Zoo.
 There are also plenty of family-friendly activities for every member, such as the Luau and cultural center.

 - Attend a Luau: The Luau at Diamond head is at the historic Waikiki Aquarium.
 This family-friendly luau offers a traditional Polynesian show, a mouth-watering dinner, and different cultural games.